dimidob/domcp/README.md

 ## 💬 Example Prompts

-Here are some examples you can ask your AI assistant:

-`"What are the available tools in graphql_schema"` - **This prompt is required to be run once in order for the MCP client to discover all available tools**
+`"What are the available tools in graphql_schema"` **This prompt is required to be run once in order for the MCP client to discover all available tools**
-It will display all available MCP tools, then you can ask anything based on them.

 Here are some examples of queries:
 ```